- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 What are Capital Gains Tax on the Sale of a Property?

-Capital gains on the sale of a property in India refer to the profit an individual makes upon selling it at a price higher than its purchase cost.
+Capital gains on the sale or transfer of a property in India refer to the profit an individual makes upon selling it a property at a price higher than its purchase cost.
 This profit is considered income and is subject to tax on the sale of property under the Income Tax Act.
+Capital gain tax on the property is specifically on the monetary benefit made form the sale or transfer of residential properties or lands by an individual for whom such income is not their main domain of earning.

 As per the Indian Income Tax Act, any capital gain arising from the sale of property is subject to tax.
 Property for the purpose of capital gain tax includes residential property, automobiles, land, buildings, gold, equity shares, and equity-oriented funds, etc.